800-450-6118

 More than half of patients who have carpal tunnel surgery are not satisfied with their results by 2 years.
 Moreover, the National Institutes of Health says 50% of doctors don’t follow practice guidelines when it comes to carpal tunnel surgery.

-That means they don’t bother recommending non-surgical options first.
-Instead, they perform surgery on their patients from the get-go.
+That means many doctors don’t bother recommending non-surgical options first.
+Instead, they perform surgery on their patients from the outset.

 As a result, many people who have carpal tunnel release surgery actually never needed it.
 Instead, they could have used reliable, non-surgical therapies which work just as effectively.
 And for a lot less money.